ENTRIES NOW OPEN

 OVERVIEW

-Starting in the jewel of the Garden Route, Nedbank Gravel Burn blazes a trail from Knysna's languid lagoon into the heart of the Great Karoo, towards Graaff-Reinet, the fourth-oldest town in South Africa.
-Riders tackle many challenging mountain passes along the 7-day route and their just reward comes with the breathtakingly beautiful and contrasting scenery – from coastal forests to arid semi-desert to African bushveld, as Gravel Burn reaches its conclusion at Shamwari Private Game Reserve.
+It all begins in the historic town of Graaff Reinet, the fourth-oldest town in South Africa.
+Nedbank Gravel Burn 2026 then blazes a trail across the vast Great Karoo.
+Riders tackle many challenging mountain passes along the seven-day route and their just reward came with the breathtakingly beautiful and contrasting scenery – from arid semi-desert to coastal topography to iconic African bushveld, as the race reaches its conclusion at Shamwari Private Game Reserve.

 Stage 1